poseidon-framework/poseidon-framework.github.io/genotype_data.md

 </tr>
 </table>

-## Typical SNP panels
+## Typical setup and SNP panels

 Poseidon is not limited to a specific panel of single nucleotide polymorphism (SNPs) that should be available for each sample.
+All known SNPs for an individual derived from one or multiple libraries can be merged and stored in the genotype data accompanying a Poseidon package.

-But as of today (25.01.2021) most ancient genomic data is pulled down to the Affymetrix Human Origins SNP array ([Patterson et al. 2012](https://dx.doi.org/10.1534%2Fgenetics.112.145037)) or the 1240k SNP array ([Mathieson et al. 2015](https://dx.doi.org/10.1038%2Fnature16152)).
+As of today (25.01.2021) most ancient genomic data is pulled down to the Affymetrix Human Origins SNP array ([Patterson et al. 2012](https://dx.doi.org/10.1534%2Fgenetics.112.145037)) or the 1240k SNP array ([Mathieson et al. 2015](https://dx.doi.org/10.1038%2Fnature16152)).
 These are the panels we are relying on for our public Poseidon [repositories](repos) because of their specific design focus on population genetic research questions.
 The 1240k SNP array includes "nearly all SNPs on the Affymetrix Human Origins and Illumina 610-Quad arrays, 49,711 SNPs on chromosome X and 32,681 on chromosome Y, and 47,384 SNPs with evidence of functional importance" -- [Mathieson et al. 2015](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4918750/).

 ## Naming of SNPs, individuals and groups